-Qstart enables the user to configure the monitor for uninterrupted modem communications or for modem downtime during specific periods throughout each day of the week.
-Powering down the wireless modem during specific hours of the day conserves battery power.
-Use the Modem Power option in Qstart to configure the monitor to conserve battery power.
+QstartXML enables the user to configure the monitor for uninterrupted modem communications or for modem downtime during specific periods throughout each day of the week.
+Using the Modem Power option in QstartXML to configure the monitor to power down the wireless modem during specific hours of the day conserves battery power.
 The monitor automatically powers up the wireless modem each day between 11AM and 12PM to receive incoming calls.

-Note: In order to maximize battery life, the Modem Power default is set to Always Off and the ECHO should be configured to deliver data to FlowView or an FTP at the desired interval.
-Data delivery files and alarm notifications will still be delivered to FlowView and/or an FTP server when the modem is in the Always Off configuration.
+Note: In order to maximize battery life, the Modem Power default is set to Always Off and the ECHO should be configured to deliver data to PRISM or an FTP at the desired interval.
+Data delivery files and alarm notifications will still be delivered to PRISM and/or an FTP server when the modem is in the Always Off configuration.